INSTRUMENTS ON-BOARD LOFT

 8 msec

-Availability of triggered WFM data
+Availability on the ground of triggered WFM data

 3 hours